100-m/100m.io/extra/docs/pitch-v1.md

 Javelot integrates easily with your portfolio management and risk system.
 Choose a cloud solution or host it in house.

-# All that Wealth Managers need to advize their clients
+# All that Wealth Managers need to advize their Clients
 <button>See A Demo</button>

 1. Goal Definitions